Deciding Your Big/Essential Questions

 Example from Liger:

-At Liger, the project facilitator works with students at the beginning of the project to determine the big or essential questions that will addressed during each one of our projects.
+At Liger, the project facilitator works with students at the beginning of the project to determine the big or essential questions that will be addressed during each one of our projects.

-This is not always and easy process and may take some time.
+This is not always an easy process and may take some time.
 Students often need to know enough about the context of the project, background knowledge or even have some field experience before really finding great essential questions.

 Did dinosaurs live in Cambodia?
 What kind, and where?
 How do they fit into Cambodia’s natural history?

 How do paleontologists collect evidence of dinosaur remains/imprints?

 What does the Cambodian public know about dinosaurs?
 Why is it important for them to know about this discovery?